MattKotzbauer/252-final-project/README.md

 # Writes string as Racket script to file path
 write(file_path: str, write_string: str) -> void

-# Runs Racket script specified by file path
+# Runs Racket script specified by file path (returns the terminal output from the query)
 run(file_path: str) -> str

-# Combination of write and run functions: writes string as Racket script to file path and runs it
+# Combination of write and run functions: writes string as Racket script to file path and runs it (returns the terminal output from the query)
 write_and_run(file_path: str, write_string: str) -> str

 # Translate query output string to table by parsing in Python